mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 There are other actions that you can diretcly take on the test window.

-PATCH request: how to "Update an item of the ingredient collection by ID"
+PATCH request: how to "Update a plate of the collection by ID"